NASA-Planetary-Science/pgdtools/docs/maintainer/db_addition.md

 import pgdtools.maintainer as mt

 excel_file = Path("PGD_SiC_2023-07-22.xlsx")
-mt.create_techniques_json(excel_file)
+mt.append_techniques_json(excel_file, quiet=True)
 ```

 Note that we assume that the information is in a tab called "Techniques".
 If not, please specify the tab name using the `tab_name` argument.
-This will create a `json` file in the current directory called `techniques.json`.
+This will create/update the `techniques.json` file in the database directory of the repository.
-You can now directly add this file to the GitHub repo
-in the `database` folder.
+If you do not want to overwrite existing keys,
+select `quiet=False` (which is also the default value).
+Then you will be asked if you want to overwrite existing keys.
+If you select `n` (no), no keys will be overwritten.

 ## Database `json`